Saeid Aghaei

-Saeid Aghaei (سعید آقایی; born 9 February 1995) is an Iranian professional footballer who plays as a left back (defender) for Nassaji Mazandaran in Persian Gulf Pro League.
+Saeid Aghaei (سعید آقایی; born 9 February 1995) is an Iranian professional footballer who plays as a Left back for Be'sat Kermanshah in Azadegan League.

 Club career

 Gostaresh

 He started his career with Gostaresh in 2012–13 Azadegan League and helped them to promote to Iran Pro League with scoring 3 times in 15 appearances.

 Tractor

 Aghaei started 2013–14 season with Gostaresh.
 After a few matches, he joined Tractor to spend conscription period.